How to Get Your Child to Love Reading (Over Screens)

-I have been a reader since I was 5 years old and brought a book with me wherever I went.
-When my parents went out to dinner with their friends I was often the only kid there and my entertainment?
+I have been an avid reader since I was 5 years old and brought a book with me everywhere.
+When my parents went out to dinner with their friends, I was often the only kid there and my entertainment?
 Reading.
 I have many memories of sitting in a Western Sizzler on Friday nights, curled up against the booth wall with a Nancy Drew paperback in my hands.
+As a devout reader and mother of three, I want to raise readers, especially in this digital age.

 1. Leave books everywhere